SergejBre/SynchroTime/README.md

 ## About

- * Console application is used for fine tuning and calibration of the [RTC DS3231](https://create.arduino.cc/projecthub/MisterBotBreak/how-to-use-a-real-time-clock-module-ds3231-bc90fe) module.
+ * Console application is used for fine tuning and calibration of the [RTC DS3231](https://create.arduino.cc/projecthub/MisterBotBreak/how-to-use-a-real-time-clock-module-ds3231-bc90fe) module [datasheet](https://datasheets.maximintegrated.com/en/ds/DS3231.pdf).
  * The application allows you to:
    * Synchronize RTC DS3231 with computer time;
    * Correct the DS3231 RTC clock drift.
 The algorithm performs correction in the range from -12.8 to +12.7 ppm;
    * Automatically save parameters and calibration data to the energy-independent flash memory of the type AT24C256.
 In case there is a power failure to the module.
  * The client communicates with the Arduino server via the serial interface (UART).
-The Arduino is in turn connected to the Precision RTC DS3231 module via the I²c interface.
+The Arduino is in turn connected to the Precision RTC DS3231 module via the I²C-interface.
 The application allows you to easily select a port for communication with the server and save the port number in the program settings.
 (The Baud Rate is assumed unchanged and equals 115200).
  * Command Help
 `
 ~$ ./synchroTime -h